alphagov/govuk-developer-docs/source/manual/get-started.html.md

     git clone git@github.com:alphagov/govuk-puppet.git
     ```

-1. Add your SSH key.
-If you created a new SSH key for Github in step 2, you can use that.
+1. Add your SSH key which you created in [step 2](#generate-a-ssh-key).

-    Run `more ~/.ssh/id_ed25519.pub` and copy your outputted SSH public key value.
+   If you do not have a YubiKey, run `more ~/.ssh/id_ed25519.pub` to retrieve your public key.
 The key should begin with `ssh-ed25519 AAA` and end with `== <WORK EMAIL>`.
 If you have an existing RSA public key you could add that instead, although ed25519 keys are preferable.
 An RSA public key will start with `ssh-rsa AAA`.
 You may need to manually add the email address to the end of your key.

+   If you have a YubiKey, run `ssh-add -L` to retrieve the key from your device.
+The key should end with `cardno:000000000000`.

 1. Create a user manifest file at `~/govuk/govuk-puppet/modules/users/manifests/<FIRSTNAMELASTNAME>.pp` with the following code: